-The long answer: The state’s authority to impose criminal penalties is based on the federal and state’s police power.
+The state’s authority to impose criminal penalties is based on the federal and state’s police power.
 Through the 10th Amendment, the states have vested powers to regulate the “promotion and maintenance of the health, safety, morals, and general welfare of the public,” (from Encyclopedia Britannica definition).
 When lawmakers enact rules that would take an individual’s property or freedom, including fines and jail time, the authority to do so comes from the overt intent to protect society.

 In this way, penalties such as assessing higher fines and jail times for parents who drive intoxicated with their kids in the car, makes sense for the reasons stated in the “short answer” above.

 If you are facing a DUI or other criminal charge, an experienced criminal defense attorney presents evidence of the facts from the same perspective of preserving the good of society.
 That is why DUI attorneys spend time discussing all aspects of a person’s life, not just what happened in one moment in time.
 We are here to speak with you about any criminal charge you may face.